Asymptotically efficient adaptive identification under saturated output observation: Abstract

 \section{Abstract}

-The asymptotically efficient online learning problem is investigated for stochastic censored regression models, which arise from various fields of learning and statistics but up to now still lacks comprehensive theoretical studies on the efficiency of the learning algorithms.
-For this, we propose a two-step online algorithm, where the first step focuses on achieving algorithm convergence, and the second step is dedicated to improving the estimation performance.
-Under a general excitation condition on the data, we show that our algorithm is strongly consistent and asymptotically normal by employing the stochastic Lyapunov function method and limit theories for martingales.
-Moreover, we show that the covariances of the estimates can achieve the Cram\'er–Rao (C-R) bound asymptotically, indicating that the performance of the proposed algorithm is the best possible that one can expect in general.
-Unlike most of the existing works, our results are obtained without resorting to the traditionally used but stringent conditions such as independent and identically distributed (i.i.d) assumption on the data, and thus our results do not exclude applications to stochastic dynamical systems with feedback.
-A numerical example is also provided to illustrate the superiority of the proposed online algorithm over the existing related ones in the literature.
+As saturated output observations are ubiquitous in practice, identifying stochastic systems with such nonlinear observations is a fundamental problem across various fields.
+This paper investigates the asymptotically efficient identification problem for stochastic dynamical systems with saturated output observations.
+In contrast to most of the existing results, our results do not need the commonly used but stringent conditions such as periodic or independent assumptions on the system signals, and thus do not exclude applications to stochastic feedback systems.
+To be specific, we introduce a new adaptive Newton-type algorithm on the negative log-likelihood of the partially observed samples using a two-step design technique.
+Under some general excitation data conditions, we show that the parameter estimate is strongly consistent and asymptotically normal by employing the stochastic Lyapunov function method and limit theories for martingales.
+Furthermore, we show that the mean square error of the estimates can achieve the Cram\'er-Rao bound asymptotically without resorting to i.i.d data assumptions.
+This indicates that the performance of the proposed algorithm is the best possible that one can expect in general.
+A numerical example is provided to illustrate the superiority of our new adaptive algorithm over the existing related ones in the literature.